Famous, Rich, and Successful People Who Were High School or College Dropouts

 Harold Hamm, billionaire oil wildcatter, Continental Resources, Hiland Holdings.
 He left home at the age of 17 and got married, but finished high school a year later.
 He became a gas jockey before becoming a wildcatter.
 He later took college classes in geology, chemistry, and mineralogy but never graduated from college.

 Armie Hammer, actor.
 He was kicked out of one high school for burning it’s name on the grass outside the school.
-He did not graduate from college.
+He did not graduate from college although he attended UCLA for a time.

 I tried college at UCLA.
 I gave it a fighting effort, and I just couldn’t do it. — Arnie Hammer